RiyasAhamed23598/Angular-Notes/observable/Subjects.md

 ## BehaviorSubject

 const subject$ = new BehaviorSubject(0); // A variant of Subject that requires an initial value and emits its current value whenever it is subscribed to.

+## ReplaySubject

+const subject$ = new ReplaySubject(3); //  dont need an initial value, but we use it if new subscribers need to receive a number of previously emited values

+- **shareReplay** - turns unicast observable to multicast and also replays last values